DallasMorningNews/generator-dmninteractives/README.md

 gulp publish
 ```

-The publish command will upload your project to a directory in the designated AWS S3 bucket.
+The publish command will upload your project from the `public` directory to a directory in the designated AWS S3 bucket.
 It will also zip up your working directory (excluding `aws.json`, of course) and deposit a compressed file at the root of the new project directory.

 You can download the zip file to reconsistute the published project wherever you need, just add a new `aws.json`.